Energy bounds for entangled states

-Thus, the reduced states have been easily written in the entanglement Hamiltonian formalism, which has been proved to be useful to get insights about entanglement in the solid-state physics research \cite{Li2008,Peschel2009,Peschel2011,Dalmonte2018}.
-The state $\rho_g^A$ can be easily cast into this formalism even when $N_A < N_B$.

-\textit{Maximum energy and corresponding states. ---} The result can be straightforwardly obtained by searching for the minimum energy state when considering the Hamiltonians $\bar{H}_{A(B)}=-H_{A(B)}$ (for $H$ bounded).
-Hence, if $\E > \ln \degenE$, where $\degenE$ is the degeneracy of the highest eigenvalue of $H$, a maximum energy state is given by
+\textit{Maximum energy and corresponding states.} The result can be easily obtained by searching for the minimum energy state when considering the Hamiltonians $\bar{H}_{A(B)}=-H_{A(B)}$.
+Hence, if $\E > \ln \degenE$, where $\degenE$ is the lowest of the degeneracies of the maximum eigenvalues of $H_A$ and $H_B$, a maximum energy state is given by